gs-kl/gs-kl.github.io/_posts/2014-11-22-elaborate-shell-aliases.md

 │   └── zxcvtest
 {% endhighlight %}

 Such an organizational schema immediately presents us with the task of aliasing a command to `cd` into the current week's directory.
-That should be the one with the highest alphanumeric value in the `gschool` directory whose name matches the pattern "w"-digit-digit.
-So if we list all such folders in alphanumeric order and grab the last one, we'll have the one we want.
+That should be the one that, among the subdirectories of `gschool` whose names match the pattern "w"-digit-digit, has the name with the highest alphanumeric value.
+So if we list all matching folders in alphanumeric order and grab the last one, we'll have the current week's.

 I implemented a solution along those lines first with Unix text processing utilities, and then, as an experiment, with Ruby.